pmem/pmemkv-java/CONTRIBUTING.md

 of your commit comments.

-To improve tracking of who is the author of a contribution, we kindly ask you to use your real name (not an alias) when committing your changes to the NVM Library:
+To improve tracking of who is the author of a contribution, we kindly ask you to use your real name (not an alias) when committing your changes to pmemkv-jni:
 ```
 Author: Random J Developer <random@developer.example.org>
 ```